mark-12-fr/Edubio-Web/README.md

 # Edubio-Web
-The admin panel website can enroll new students and register new teachers.
+The admin panel website enables the administrator to enroll new students using a fingerprint recognition system and register new teachers by inputting their personal and academic information.
+The fingerprint-based enrollment ensures secure, accurate, and unique identification of each student, minimizing duplication and enhancing system reliability.
+Additionally, the platform provides an organized interface for managing user data and maintaining an updated database.